5 Consumer Trends That Will Outlive COVID-19

 MasterClass is an online education platform where you can learn directly from celebrated experts in various fields (e.g. filmmaking with Martin Scorsese, cooking with Gordon Ramsey, creativity and leadership with Anna Wintour, etc.).

-Grasshopper is a free app by Google that uses games to teach beginners how to code
+Brilliant is a free app that teached people how to code.

 Headspace is an interesting app for beginners who want to learn to meditate.